1d3o/dakarai/README.md

 Code generator for new Rails projects.
 This gem helps developers to start new Rails projects with a better starting boilerplate and popular gem integrations.

+The full documentation of the gem can be found here: https://ideonetwork.github.io/dakarai

 ## Installation

 To install the gem you need to add it on your Rails application's Gemfile: